vishanth10/trial/_pages/about.md

 ### My Mission 🌟

-As I navigate through my MS at UCLA, my goal is to harness data science and machine learning for innovative solutions. **I'm open to summer 2024 internships and full-time roles starting December 2024** in Data Science and ML/AI domains.
+As I navigate through my MS at UCLA, my goal is to harness data science and machine learning for innovative solutions. **I'm open to full-time roles starting Jan 2025** in Data Science, ML/AI Engineer and Business Analytics/Strategy domains.

 Let's connect and explore how we can drive technological advancements together!